jenwilson521/ToxDTIEngine/README.md

     - PubChem: We downloaded the small molecule drugs in the PubChem compound database, the FDA Orange Book records: https://pubchem.ncbi.nlm.nih.gov/classification/#hid=72 (open up the “Information Sources” submenu, then click the count next to the FDA Orange Book).
 Afterward, you can loop over your list of drugs (with PubChem CID).
 You can run the file in the raw_data/ folder, "download_pubchem.sh", to download the compound-target interaction data.
     - STITCH: We downloaded the chemical-protein links and list of STRING proteins from these links: http://stitch.embl.de/cgi/download.pl?UserId=M1MWuGzm9DP9&sessionId=BuMJ6vly8bv4&species_text=Homo+sapiens & https://string-db.org/cgi/download?sessionId=b4gDpE1CkXQH&species_text=Homo+sapiens.
 To process the large data files, we developed a code that you can find in the raw_data/ folder, "code_stitch_map.py".
     - Therapeutic_Target_Database (TTD): We downloaded the drug, target, and DTI information from this link: https://db.idrblab.net/ttd/full-data-download.
-    - Pocket_features:
+    - Pocket_features: We used the predicted drug-binding interactions generated from Liu & Altman, 2011, https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002326.
-  - processed_data/: Contains dummy processed DTI data that is ready for analysis.
+  - processed_data/: Contains dummy processed DTI data, as an example that is ready for analysis.
+You should make such a file for each database and combine them all to run the pipeline.
-  - The 'DrugToxicity_data.txt' file in the 'data/' folder is the dataset we used for our analysis, consisting of pairs of drugs and their associated side effects obtained from drug labels.
+  - The 'DrugToxicity_data.txt' file in the 'data/' folder is the dataset we used for our analysis.
+It consists of pairs of drugs and their associated side effects obtained from drug labels.

 - To preprocess the data:
   ```bash